 They may try to explain it away with an excuse that they just deserve and want good service, but being rude is never acceptable, and losing your cool with people in the service industry is a big red flag.

 It is important to stay away from anyone who doesn’t know their limits.
-People who binge shop, binge drink, gamble to excess, or abuse any other habit that in small doses is okay, are people who don’t understand or respect boundaries.
+People who binge shop, binge drink, gamble to excess, or abuse any other habit are people who don’t understand or respect boundaries.

-These people are often trying to subconsciously fill a hole in their lives with empty things like alcohol, shopping, or gambling.
+These people are often trying to subconsciously fill a hole in their lives with empty activities like drinking alcohol, shopping, or gambling.
 It will never be enough, and it will only ever make them feel better for a little while.

 These people have dependency issues, which often evolve into control issues.
 This never makes for a healthy relationship, and it’s not something a person can just “get over.”